NEWS

 11.12.2022 – Neckarquelle

-Jumping around in the ball pit together, visiting a playground together – the toddlers enjoy the weekly meeting at the Pro-Kids Foundation's parents' café on the upper floor of the municipal youth center, Bohrturm, in Bad Dürrheim.
-A little over a year has passed since Joachim Spitz from the Pro-Kids Foundation in Villingen-Schwenningen, along with several mothers, opened the parents' café in Bad Dürrheim.
-On Thursday afternoons, mothers meet in a relaxed group between 3 and 6 p.m. at the Bohrturm.
+Jumping around in the ball pit together, visiting a playground – the toddlers enjoy themselves on the upper floor of the municipal youth center during the weekly meeting of the Pro-Kids Foundation's parents' café at the Bohrturm youth center in Bad Dürrheim.
+It's been just over a year since Joachim Spitz from the Pro-Kids Foundation in Villingen-Schwenningen, along with some mothers, opened the parents' café in Bad Dürrheim.
+Every Thursday afternoon, mothers meet informally at the Bohrturm between 3 and 6 p.m.

-Jenny Leber and Isabell Auer are responsible for the local organization.
-Fathers are also welcome to attend, but so far, no one has dared to.
-The women could also meet in a regular café, but the little ones are naturally very lively, and it can sometimes get loud.
-The women can exchange ideas and always keep an eye on the children during the conversation.
+Jenny Leber and Isabell Auer are handling the local organization.
+Fathers are also welcome, but so far none have dared to attend.
+While the women could meet in a regular café, the little ones are naturally very lively, and it can sometimes get noisy.
+The women can chat and keep an eye on the children while they talk.

 Toys from the foundation

-They always have plenty of toys on the upper floor of the municipal youth center, and they can crawl or run around on the floor.
-A ball pit and blankets for spreading out fabric building blocks or toys provide variety.
+Upstairs in the municipal youth center, they always have plenty of toys and can crawl or walk around on the floor.
+A ball pit and blankets on which fabric building blocks or toys can be spread out provide variety.
 Child-friendly musical instruments are also available.

-In between, one of the little ones gets a diaper change, breastfed, or a bottle, while the older ones get a snack brought along or rice cakes donated by the Pro-Kids Foundation.
-Especially for children still in kindergarten, such peer meetings are beneficial for promoting development and social interaction.
+Occasionally, one of the little ones gets a diaper change, is breastfed, or given a bottle, while the older children receive a snack brought from home or rice cakes donated by the Pro-Kids Foundation.
+Especially for children still in kindergarten, such meetings with peers are beneficial for their development and the fostering of social skills.

-Over coffee and pretzels, the mothers talk about their daily lives, their children's situation, or discuss the chances of securing one of the coveted kindergarten spots later on.
-They also meet like-minded people with whom they can also meet privately.
-Thanks to the financial support of the Pro-Kids Foundation for basic supplies, they lack nothing, and even if consumables such as diapers, wet wipes, or sturdy toys need to be purchased, the women can turn to Joachim Spitz.
+Over coffee and pretzels, the mothers talk about their daily lives, their children's situations, or discuss their chances of securing one of the coveted kindergarten places later on.
+They also meet like-minded women with whom they can sometimes socialize outside of kindergarten.
+Thanks to the financial assistance from the Pro-Kids Foundation for basic supplies, nothing is lacking, and even when consumables like diapers, wipes, or durable toys need to be purchased, the women can turn to Joachim Spitz for help.

-The Parents' Café is intended for parents with children up to three years old who are brought along.
-However, once the children are in kindergarten, the need for a meeting is no longer as great.
+The parents' café is intended for parents with children up to three years old, who are brought along.
+Once the children are in kindergarten, however, the need for such a meeting is no longer as great.

-After the parents' café was founded, the mothers were restricted by the coronavirus pandemic, so they sometimes met outside at a playground.
-But not only that: "We met at the youth center and took a rapid COVID-19 test beforehand," one woman reported.
+After the parents' café was founded, the mothers' activities were restricted by the Corona pandemic, so they sometimes met outside at a playground.
+But not only that: "We met at the youth center and took a rapid Corona test beforehand," one woman reported.

 Not only mothers with their children are welcome, but also pregnant women.
-Even in the summer, the parents occasionally met outside.
-Sometimes the children don't even notice the mothers meeting because they're asleep—especially if they're still babies.
+Even in summer, the parents occasionally meet outdoors.
+Sometimes the children don't even notice when the mothers meet because they are asleep – especially if they are still infants.

 Invite speakers

-In a discussion with the mothers, city youth worker Jessica Gälle, and Joachim Spitz, it was agreed that speakers could be invited to the parents' café or an evening event, covering topics such as diabetes, child nutrition, kite building, educational content, or first aid for children.
-The youth center's trainees could also be involved.
+In a discussion with the mothers, youth worker Jessica Gälle, and Joachim Spitz, it was agreed that speakers would occasionally be invited to the parents' café or evening events, for example, on topics such as diabetes, children's nutrition, kite making, educational content, or first aid for children.
+The youth center's trainee can also be involved.

-In any case, the parents' café is open to collaborations and also welcomes new interested parties – "everyone is welcome," says city youth worker Jessica Gälle.
+The parents' café is definitely open to collaborations and welcomes new participants – "everyone is welcome," says city youth worker Jessica Gälle.
 In recent months, at least five to six mothers with their children have attended the meetings, but usually more.

-At one point, 15 mothers with a total of 16 children, ranging from infants to older children, were counted.
-The idea of establishing a second group was already being considered.
-A WhatsApp group was set up to facilitate communication.
-According to the mothers, the parent meeting definitely fills a gap; they appreciate "that parents with children of different ages can meet here."
+At one meeting, 15 mothers with a total of 16 children, ranging from infants to older children, were counted.
+The possibility of forming a second group has already been discussed.
+A WhatsApp group was set up to facilitate better communication.
+According to the mothers, the parent group definitely fills a gap; they appreciate "that parents with children of different ages can meet here."

 Dürrheim family-friendly

-Jessica Gälle is happy to make the room in the youth center available: “It’s a good opportunity for the women to exchange ideas with each other.”
+Jessica Gälle is happy to provide the room in the youth center: "This is a good opportunity for the women to exchange ideas with each other."

-One topic that comes up repeatedly in the mothers' conversations is kindergarten places.
-"I got a place quite well," said Jenny Leber, for example, although she suspects it has something to do with the fact that she runs a small business.
+One topic that keeps coming up in the mothers' conversations is kindergarten places.
+"I had no trouble getting a place," said Jenny Leber, for example, though she suspects it's because she runs a small business.

-Isabell Auer attests that the city of Bad Dürrheim is "very child- and family-friendly," and this also applies to the creation of new kindergarten places.
-Not only seniors, but also mothers with strollers, for example, would benefit from lowered sidewalks and the infrastructure.
+Isabell Auer attests that the town of Bad Dürrheim is "very child- and family-friendly," and this also applies to the creation of new kindergarten places.
+Not only senior citizens, but also mothers with strollers benefit, for example, from lowered sidewalks and the infrastructure.

-One mother suggested that there might be more babysitters in town who provide hourly childcare, especially if the grandparents don't live locally – but perhaps something is happening here at the youth center? ? hje
+One mother suggested there could be more babysitters in town who could look after children by the hour, especially if the grandparents don't live nearby – but perhaps something will come up at the youth center?